December 18, 2017 at 12:53 pm #6183

 After a week or so I had an attack after eating onion paste gravy.

-As I also have a general inflammation, decided to try strawberries.
+As I also have a general inflammation, I decided to try strawberries.
 A week back had 100 gm of strawberries for a couple of days.
-Second night had a very mild attack.
-Then, a few days back tried strawberries again for 2 days and second night had a mild attack.
+The second night had a very mild attack.
+Then, a few days back I tried strawberries again for 2 days and on the second night had a mild attack.
 I am still confused if it is a cold weather inflammation or gout as I am eating properly now.

 I have a bad habit of rubbing the slightly painful bone to confirm the type of pain if it is gout or not.
 After doing that, pain becomes more.